microsoft/TypeScript/doc/spec.md

 }
 ```

-the local variable ‘x’ is in scope in the parameter initializer (thus hiding the outer ‘x’), but it is an error to reference it because it will always be uninitialized at the time the parameter initializer is evaluated.
+the local variable 'x' is in scope in the parameter initializer (thus hiding the outer 'x'), but it is an error to reference it because it will always be uninitialized at the time the parameter initializer is evaluated.

 ## <a name="6.4"/>6.4 Generic Functions